-Buckle up and get ready for blast-off!
-The Outer Space on Film Blogathon has arrived!
+The Winter in July Blogathon has arrived!
 Bloggers: When your post goes live, leave the URL for your post in the comments section here or under the original announcement post.
 You may also send it to me via Twitter.
 My handle is @DebbieVee.
 I will do daily recaps, but will also collect all the URLs in this post as they come in.
-You may … Continue reading The Outer Space on Film Blogathon is Here!
+You may link … Continue reading The Winter In July Blogathon is Here!

-There’s still plenty of time to sign up for the Outer Space on Film Blogathon!
-It begins Friday, April 13 and runs through Sunday, April 15.
+Tomorrow begins the Winter in July Blogathon!
+Still time to join in!
+It runs from Friday, July 13 – Sunday, July 15.
 If you want to join in, leave a comment here or under the original post, or contact me on Twitter (my handle is @DebbieVee).
-Looking forward to reading all the out of this world posts!
-Continue reading Reminder: The Outer Space on Film Blogathon Starts Soon!
+Looking forward to a really cool event!
+Continue reading Winter in July Blogathon Begins Tomorrow!